-Past & Still — A Closer Look
+Past & Still — New Additions

-The paintings in this series grew from moments that felt almost accidental — tidying a drawer, moving a chair, noticing something left behind.
+The paintings in this series grew from moments that felt almost accidental, tidying a drawer, moving a chair, noticing something left behind.
 But each of those discoveries held meaning.A Rupert Bear wallpaper beneath the surface, a toy penguin half-forgotten behind a panel, a feather beside a rubber duck — all small remnants of something once vivid.
 Past & Still invites you to linger with these quiet objects.
 To sense the weight of presence in stillness.
 To feel how something left behind can remain full of emotional texture.
 Below, you’ll find the three original paintings in the series — each exhibited or pre-selected for national shows — and links to collect their limited edition prints.

 The Past Beneath